 The study of chemistry can lead to a fulfilling and rewarding career.
 There are numerous job opportunities for chemistry majors and a relatively small number of graduates competing for them.
 In addition, aside from becoming a chemist, an undergraduate major in chemistry has many other options.
 Practitioners of other fields increasingly find that progress in their profession requires greater knowledge of the chemical nature of their working materials.

 At the University of Denver, preprofessional students must choose a major, such as chemistry, biochemistry, or biology.
-Most medical, dental, and veterinary schools require a minimum of two or more years of chemistry of their applicants.
-Therefore, a chemistry degree is excellent preparation for medicine, dentistry, veterinary medicine, and the allied health professions.
+Most medical, dental, and veterinary schools require a minimum of two or more years of chemistry of their applicants and many now require biochemistry.
+Therefore, a chemistry or biochemistry degree is excellent preparation for medicine, dentistry, veterinary medicine, and the allied health professions.

 Why study at the University of Denver?

 The Department of Chemistry and Biochemistry has a research-active faculty with an international reputation.
 Although this is to be expected at a high-quality university, the difference at DU is the particular effort we take to insure that you participate in smaller and less formal classes while receiving the personal attention that can vitalize your college experience.
 Our faculty are accessible.